Etty Hillesum: Personal growth and philosophy

 Etty Hillesum's youth was chaotic and turbulent, possibly resulting from her emotionally unstable family, to which she herself referred as a "madhouse".
 Her diaries reflect the inner turmoil that she experiences during her young adulthood, as well as the healing and growth during the years before her murder.

 Russian authors and Christian mystics likely contributed to Hillesum's understanding of spirituality.
 She did not strive for ecstasy, but longed to meet the depth of her own interior and life itself.
 Her spirituality was not confined to her intellectual understanding of a greater power and is reflected in her diaries.
 In the concentration camp of Westerbork, she had unusual experiences of spiritual awakenings and insight: "Those two months behind barbed wire have been the two richest and most intense months of my life, in which my highest values were so deeply confirmed.
 I have learnt to love Westerbork".
 Hillesum addressed God repeatedly in her diaries, regarding him not as a saviour, but as a power one must nurture inside of oneself: "Alas, there doesn't seem to be much You Yourself can do about our circumstances, about our lives.
 Neither do I hold You responsible.
 You cannot help us, but we must help You and defend Your dwelling place inside us to the last."

 Still in Amsterdam, Hillesum developed an ideology of showing others the way to their own interior in a time of great adversity – the Nazi terror.
 Her time at Westerbork – as reflected in her diaries – portrays the redemption of her spirit, while her body was captured and eventually murdered.
 She neither denies the horror of the Nazi terror, nor identifies with her victimhood.
 In the midst of extreme conditions, Hillesum develops an awareness of the indestructible beauty of this world.
 She writes during her time at Westerbork: "The sky is full of birds, the purple lupins stand up so regally and peacefully, two little old women have sat down for a chat, the sun is shining on my face – and right before our eyes, mass murder...
 The whole thing is simply beyond comprehension."
-Hillesum continuously writes from a place of great tenderness, empathy, and realization.
+Hillesum continuously writes from a place of great tenderness, empathy, and realisation.